 However, it is not always possible to do speech therapy massage.

-It is contraindicated in skin diseases of the face, lips and oral cavity (rash, herpes, stomatitis, viral infections, gingivitis, throat diseases, inflammation of the lymph nodes, as well as conjunctivitis and boils).
+It is contraindicated in skin diseases face, lips and oral cavity (rash, herpes, stomatitis, viral infections, gingivitis, throat diseases, inflammation of the lymph nodes, as well as conjunctivitis and boils).

-All of them will bring pain and discomfort, due to which a child, even in a healthy state, may refuse to study.
+All of them will bring pain and discomfort, due to which a child, even in a healthy state, may refuse to exercise.

 Varieties

-It is no secret that for the development of speech it is necessary to work not only with the speech apparatus, because in the human body everything is interconnected.
+It’s no secret that to develop speech you need to work not only with the speech apparatus, because in human body everything is interconnected.

 • Massage for the tongue.
-First you need to relax the jaw muscles, neck and shoulder, so that the root of the tongue relaxes.
-If touching the tongue causes spasm and a gag reflex, then the massage is limited only to the tip of the tongue in the baby's mouth, gradually increasing the distance and forcing the tongue to protrude longer.
+It is first necessary to relax the jaw muscles, neck and shoulder muscles so that the root of the tongue relaxes.
+If touching the tongue causes spasm and a gag reflex, then the massage is limited only to the tip of the tongue in the baby’s mouth, gradually increasing the distance and forcing the tongue to extend longer.

 • Lip massage.
 All movements are repeated at least 50 times and very gently.

 • Neck massage.
-It is performed before meals or after passing from a meal for 2 hours.
+Performed before meals or after passing 2 hours from eating.

 • Hand massage.
 Each finger is responsible for a specific organ, so this massage is effective not only for speech.
-The thumb is the brain, the index finger is the stomach, the middle finger is the spine, the intestinal section, the ring finger is the liver, the little finger is the heart.
-It is better to start with finger massage, gradually increasing the area of manipulation.
+The thumb is the brain, the index finger is the stomach, the middle finger is the spine, intestines, the ring finger is the liver, the little finger is the heart.
+It is better to start with a finger massage, gradually increasing the area of manipulation.

 Conditions for holding

-Ideally, speech therapy massage is prescribed by a specialist doctor.
-However, not everyone has the opportunity to visit it, so light exercises can be performed at home on your own.
-First you need to create favorable conditions - peace and quiet, so that the child is not distracted.
+Ideally, speech therapy massage is prescribed by a medical specialist.
+However, not everyone has the opportunity to visit it, so light exercises can be done at home on your own.
+First you need to create favorable conditions- peace and quiet so that the child is not distracted.
 The room should be bright and ventilated.
 The massager's hands are warm and clean.

-The first lesson is no more than five minutes, the child should get used to the unusual procedure for him.
-The first time the massage should be no more than 10 minutes, after a week the time can be increased to 25-30 minutes.
-The time varies depending on age: the smallest children can withstand only 10 minutes, preschool children up to 15-20, but schoolchildren can fully endure 25 minutes.
+The first lesson is no more than five minutes; the child should get used to the procedure, which is unusual for him.
+At first, the massage should be no more than 10 minutes; after a week, the time can be increased to 25-30 minutes.
+The time varies depending on age: the smallest children can only withstand 10 minutes, preschoolers up to 15-20, but schoolchildren can fully endure 25 minutes.

-Classes should be systematized, approximately 2-3 times a week, the smaller the gap between classes, the higher the efficiency.
+Classes should be systematized, approximately 2-3 times a week; the smaller the gap between classes, the higher the effectiveness.
 However, daily repetition can also lead to rejection.

-For massage, you should purchase massage oil or plant oils, after checking them for an allergic reaction.
-To avoid infections, use gloves and a mask, this is especially important for babies.
-You may also need ammonia, in case of loss of consciousness, which happens extremely rarely.
+For massage, you should purchase massage oil or plant oils, having first checked them for allergic reaction.
+To avoid infections, use gloves and a mask, this is important especially for infants.
+You may also need ammonia in case of loss of consciousness, which happens extremely rarely.

 Technique at home

-Many believe that at home, the mother will not be able to cope with speech disorders.
+Many people believe that a mother will not be able to cope with speech disorders at home.
 However, this is a big misconception.
-All speech therapists talk about the need to study at home, otherwise it is difficult to consolidate the result of each lesson.
+All speech therapists talk about the need to practice at home, otherwise it is difficult to consolidate the results obtained from each lesson.

-It is better to start massaging from the entire face, which will relieve hypertonicity and general tension of the baby.
-Starting from the forehead, gradually stroking down to the chin.
+It is better to start massaging from the entire face, which will relieve hypertension and total voltage baby.
+Starting from the forehead, gradually stroke down to the chin.
 The movements are soft, from the center of the face to the edge, horizontally.
 Forehead - temples, eyebrows - hairline, eyelids, cheeks - from nose to ear, from lips to ear.
 You can repeat them 2-3 times.

-If the child is unpleasant or he simply does not want to, then it is worth limiting himself to light strokes, gradually moving on to the complex.
+If the child is uncomfortable or simply doesn’t want to, then you should limit yourself to light stroking, gradually moving on to the complex.

 Language